LW.12165 / LW.12166 Professor Angelina Fisher Open to 2L, 3L, and LL.M. students Maximum of 10 students (JDs and LL.M.s) |

 Fieldwork

 It is extremely important for students to realize that the fieldwork is not an internship; students will not be working directly with international organizations.
-Instead, students will be conducting legal and policy analysis to inform practices of international organizations as actors in ocean governance, work with coastal, oceanic, and Indigenous community organizations to devise litigation, policy and advocacy strategies to advance the interests of those typically excluded from, or marginalized in, decisions about exploration, exploitation, and protection of oceans and its ecosystems.
+Instead, students will be conducting legal and policy analysis to inform practices of international organizations as actors in ocean governance, work with coastal, oceanic, and Indigenous community organizations to devise litigation, policy and advocacy strategies to advance the interests of those typically excluded from decisions about exploration, exploitation, and protection of oceans and its ecosystems.

 Seminar